Table of Contents

 - The flushing fluid should be tepid and in the range of 60 degrees F to below 100 degrees F. The output flushing fluid must be within that range immediately at start-up of the equipment and remain there throughout the full 15-minute use cycle.

-- There should be a controlled, low velocity flow, which rinses both eyes and is not injurious to user.
+- There should be a controlled, low-velocity flow, that rinses both eyes and is not injurious to the user.

 - The spray head should be protected from contaminants.